thomascamminady/LeTourDataSet/README.md

 To add new results, look at `view-source:https://www.letour.fr/en/history`, around line 1790, and add the new entry to `domainending.txt`.
 Then rerun the notebook.

+## Analysis
+The `analysis.ipynb` contains some basic analysis and visualizations of the data.

 ## Legacy code
 This code has been completely rewritten.
 The previous code, including the output, is in the `legacy/` folder.
 Especially `legacy/README.txt` should be read.